 The subjects studied are English, Mathematics, Science, PHSCE, History, Geography, Music, Art, Drama, French, Design and Technology, Food and Nutrition, PE, Computing, and RE.
-Students also choose a second modern language from German, Spanish, Chinese or Italian.
+Students also choose a second modern language from German, Spanish, Italian or Mandarin.
+In the vast majority of cases, students will be allocated their first choice, although we ask for a reserve choice, in case of capacity issues.
+All allocations of this nature are made in a fair and equitable manner.
 Students are taught in their mixed-ability form groups in almost all subjects; we wish to wait until we have substantial first-hand experience of their ability and aptitudes in Year 9 before implementing setting arrangements for Key Stage 4 where appropriate, and it allows students the chance to experience various levels of challenge presented by texts and tasks of varying complexity and difficulty.
 The two exceptions are Mathematics and French/Spanish, where setting takes place based on assessment data obtained in advance from our feeder schools; we see these as subjects where setting allows a more effective delivery of content.